• Skip to primary navigation

 Instructions

-- Pre-heat the oven to 180°C (fan)/200°C/gas mark 6.
-Place the diced butternut squash (half a squash) in a roasting dish, drizzle with olive oil and roast for around 30 minutes, stirring occasionally, until soft.
+• Place the diced butternut squash in a roasting dish, drizzle with a tablespoon of olive oil and roast for around 30 minutes, stirring occasionally, until soft.
 Remove from the oven when cooked.

-- Add the tinned kidney beans and black beans and two tins of chopped tomatoes.
+• Add the drained kidney beans and black beans and two tins of chopped tomatoes.
 Stir in the butternut squash once cooked.
 You may need to add a dash of water as well if it looks dry.

 To make the cornbread crust

-- Place 110g polenta, 35g strong white flour, ½ tsp salt and ½ tsp bicarbonate of soda in a mixing bowl and whisk to remove any lumps.
+• Place 110g polenta, 35g strong white flour, ½ teaspoon salt and ½ teaspoon bicarbonate of soda in a mixing bowl and whisk to remove any lumps.
 In a separate bowl beat 1 egg and then beat in 225g yoghurt.
 When you are ready to bake, mix the two together and pour over the top of the chilli.

 To make the pineapple salsa

-- While the crust is baking make the pineapple salsa.
-Mix together 200g diced pineapple, ½ small red onion, chopped, a chopped red chilli (if using), the juice of a lime, 1 tbsp olive oil, 1 tbsp chopped fresh coriander and 1 pinch of salt to taste.
+• While the crust is baking make the pineapple salsa.
+Mix together 200g diced pineapple, ½ small red onion, chopped, a chopped red chilli (if using), the juice of a lime, 1 tablespoon olive oil, 1 tablespoon chopped fresh coriander and a pinch of salt to taste.

 If you like this you might also like my vegan mushroom chilli with jacket potatoes.